PopeyeURS/ulyssescaballes-mpv.config/README.md

 ---

-## **mpv plays YouTube**
+## **MPV plays YouTube**
-Instructions on how to enable mpv to directly open and play YouTube stream from web browser **(Enabled only on any FireFox variant)**:
+Instructions on how to enable MPV to directly open and play YouTube streams from a web browser **(Enabled only on any FireFox variant)**:
-1. Download and install FireFox web browser or any of its variant, [`Floorp`](https://floorp.app/download) browser is highly recommended.
+1. Download and install Firefox web browser or any of its variant, [`Floorp`](https://floorp.app/download) browser is highly recommended.
-2. Install brower extension: [`ff2mpv (for Windows)`](https://addons.mozilla.org/en-US/firefox/addon/ff2mpv-for-windows/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) from FireFox Browser ADD-ONS.
+2. Install browser extension: [`ff2mpv (for Windows)`](https://addons.mozilla.org/en-US/firefox/addon/ff2mpv-for-windows/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) from FireFox Browser ADD-ONS.
 3. Download: [`ff2mpv-master.zip`](https://github.com/eastmarch/ff2mpv/archive/master.zip)
 4. Extract "ff2mpv-master.zip" inside [MPV] folder.
 5. Open "ff2mpv-master" folder, copy "ytdlProtocol.bat" then paste it outside "ff2mpv-master" folder to sit where "mpv.exe" is placed inside [MPV] folder, here:
 "C:/Users/<user_name>/AppData/Roaming/MPV/ytdlProtocol.bat".
 7. Right click and "Run as administrator" on the "ytdlProtocol.bat", just once.
 8. Reboot your PC.
-9. Open YouTube on your browser, select and right-click on any video stream available on display, scroll down on Explorer and click "Play link in MPV".
+9. Open YouTube on your browser, select and right-click on any video stream available on display, scroll down in the context menu and click "Play link in MPV".
 MPV will open and automatically play the selected video stream directly from YouTube.

 ---